WWL-TV

 WWL-TV (channel 4) is a television station in New Orleans, Louisiana, United States, affiliated with CBS.
-It is owned by Tegna Inc. alongside Slidell-licensed MyNetworkTV affiliate WUPL (channel 54).
-The two stations share studios on Rampart Street in the historic French Quarter district; WWL-TV's transmitter is located on Cooper Road in Terrytown, Louisiana.
+It is owned by the Tegna subsidiary of Nexstar Media Group alongside WUPL (channel 54), an independent station with MyNetworkTV; Nexstar also owns ABC affiliate WGNO (channel 26) and CW station WNOL-TV (channel 38).
+WWL-TV and WUPL share studios on Rampart Street in the historic French Quarter; WWL-TV's transmitter is located on Cooper Road in Terrytown, Louisiana.

-WWL-TV formerly served as the CBS affiliate of record for the Gulf Coast region of Mississippi, until ABC affiliate WLOX (channel 13) in Biloxi launched a CBS-affiliated digital subchannel in 2012.